 Process and decision flowcharts can take on serious issues like this one that covers a disciplinary process.
 Similar to the previous example, lines and color variation are crucial aspects to ensuring the flow is obvious.

 Some flowcharts are designed to focus on information organization.
-This sales pipeline flowchart example illustrates the steps involve in turning a lead into a sale, and the funnel-style flowchart keeps this complicated process on track.
+This sales pipeline flowchart example illustrates the steps involved in turning a lead into a sale, and the funnel-style flowchart keeps this complicated process on track

 Keep your team safe in the event of inclement weather or another urgent situation with a health and safety flowchart.